Totsua/its-showtime/README.md

--- To see it, simply break a API header in the apiCaller method (APIController) -- Easiest way is removing "Basic" from .header("Authorization") -- Or type in a random number into the cinema/film ID in the closestShowing or cinemaShowTimes url
+-- To see it, simply break a API header in the apiCaller method (APIController) -- Easiest way is removing "Basic" from .header("Authorization") -- Or type in a random number into the cinema/film ID in the closestShowing or cinemaShowTimes url -- The DAO tests must be done with the MYSQL server online.